harrietrc/loadimpact-docs/jekyll/_v4/getting-started/sample-script.md

-Global options for your script stages - Ramping pattern thresholds - pass/fail criteria for the test ext - Options used by Load Impact cloud service test name and distribution */ export let options = {
+Global options for your script stages - Ramping pattern thresholds - pass/fail criteria for the test ext - Options used by LoadImpact cloud service test name and distribution */ export let options = {
     stages: [